 - Starting August 1, 2021, at 10:00 a.m.
 PST, app developers can register for a reduced revenue share plan for apps sold through the Shopify App Store.

-However, if apps generate more than $1 million, developers need to pay a 15% revenue share, which is lower than the previous 20% revenue share.
+However, if apps generate over $1 million, developers must pay a 15% revenue share, lower than the previous 20%.

 Improvements to App Development

-As commerce grows and increasingly gets complicated, both merchants and developers need creative technical solutions to grow business.
-Hence, Shopify has launched new updates and changes for them to take advantage of the opportunities.
+As commerce becomes increasingly complicated, merchants and developers need creative technical solutions to grow businesses.
+Hence, Shopify has launched new updates and changes to take advantage of the opportunities.

 Improve Development Workflow

-Shopify has revamped its developer documentation to focus on the outcomes merchants are looking to achieve, making it easier to find the information developers need.
+Shopify has revamped its developer documentation to focus on the outcomes merchants want to achieve, making finding the information developers need easier.

 The new look of Shopify’s developer documentation.
 (Souce: Shopify Developers Platform)

 With the new interface, Shopify has improved readability with changes to typography, layout, and multi-programming language blocks in tutorials to make them easier to understand.
 They have provided easy copy-and-paste snippets in their references to help you move faster.